juanpc2018/acer-Aspire-5/README.md

 at this price point i dont complain the lack of Thunderbolt, but a more pricey laptop without Thunderbolt is a NoGo for me, better an Intel NUC8 or better with TB, or a Mac.

+The Sound:
+if you want High quality sound you buy a Focusrite Clarett usb, or similar, end of story. laptop sound / speakers, older macbook pro, maybe 2010, i canr remember, the sound was underneath the keyboard, sound output comes from between the key space, some songs had very impresive sound, "designed for that", this are stereo speakers, front facing, requires to be in a table to make highs bounce to you, in your legs sounds is opaque, high frequency is rolled off. but seems nice speakers when used as intended in a glass table or wood table.